DWL-stu/ArcticWolf/README.md

 ## Introduce

-Do you know metasploit?
-PINGPONG is a framework like this.The difference is: You will be able to use PINGPONG, if you can read English!
-PINGPONG framework is simpler to use because the only thing you need to do is to type a number in the menu to choose the usage instead of command.
+ArcticWolf ia a bot controller under python which is very easy-to-use All you need is a computer and an Intranet Penetration software (frp) to set up your botnet to launch ddos attacks!
-### Advantage of PINGPONG
+### Highlights
+· No server required
 · Very easy to use
-· Simpler programming
-### Shortcomings
-· Only windows
-· Huge payload
-· Less features
+· Use.py files for dissemination
+(Infect only hosts where python is installed)
-· bugs
+· Support boot self-start
-· Grammar and spelling mistakes(XD)

 ## Dependings
-  __All the Dependings below must be installed before using PINGPONG__
-    pyinstaller 5.6.2
+    pyinstaller 5.13.2
     upx 4.0
-    wmi 1.5.1
-    pywin32 305
+    pywin32 306
-    servicemanager 2.0
-    psutil 5.9.4
-    (and python 3.7+)
+    requests 2.31.0
+    (python 3.7+, best for 3.11)

 ## Usage
-   1.set the payload options you want at 'settings'
-   2.make payloads at 'payloads', using surrent settings
-   3.start a handler(listener)
-   4.get a PINGPONG session
-   5.control the host with PINGPONG!
+  1. Input your ip and port (ex:127.0.0.1, 1234)
+  2. Get the public network ip and port using frp and input it (ex:1.2.3.4, 12345)
+  3. generate .py virus (using command : gen_py) and spread the virus
+  4. use ddos attack method to attack!

 ## Maintainers